GFN-CIS/proxmox-vm-ubuntu-template/readme.md

-# Proxmox Ubuntu VM Template
+# Proxmox Ubuntu VM Template Role

 The role to set up the Ubuntu template on Proxmox VM.
 It uses HashiCorp's packer for building the template.

 The builder uses aut-generated username and password for Packer's operation.
 The username and password are stored in the tmp/packer* on the Ansible Machine.
 After the template is built, you must configure the CloudInit through the proxmox in order to get access to it.
+Prior to build, it checks if vm with the same name or id already exists and skips build if it does.
+The build takes about 10 minutes.

 Basic usage:
 1. Create template